Why Trust Rumors? It’s a Matter of Values

 Journal: Frontiers in Communication (open access)

 TL;DR: The spread of rumors within society can present a significant challenge for science communicators to overcome.
 This was seen in the Ebola outbreak in West Africa (2013-2016), where the circulation of rumors about the disease led to significant resistance from locals against international aid workers.
 Furman argues in this paper that it is values which explain why it is reasonable for ordinary laypeople to trust rumors from their peers over scientific experts.
 While the values embedded within science are often unknown or suspicious to a typical layperson, the values within their peer networks are more transparent and more likely to align with their own values, making peer testimony more trustworthy.
+Why I chose this paper: I came across this research paper while studying a science communication course, and I found the discussion fascinating, in particular the idea of values being so deeply embedded within the scientific process, so I wanted to share the paper with others. |

 Introduction

 The general public gains access to scientific information through a variety of sources.
 A recent study from Katherine Furman focuses on a particularly treacherous information source – rumors.
 Furman defines rumors as information received from members of our social circles, unproven and not backed by credible evidence.
-The paper places this in contrast to testimony from experts who are, as Furman describes, “credentialed members of mainstream scientific communities.
+The paper places this in contrast to testimony from experts who are, as Furman describes, “credentialed members of mainstream scientific communities”.
 When making a decision on a science-based issue, it seems fairly logical that you would place a higher level of trust in expert evidence received from official science communication sources.

 However, in this discussion paper, Furman shows that such decision-making is not always so simple.
 Situations can arise in which laypeople will trust rumors over scientific experts, and Furman explains that we cannot just dismiss this stance as being unreasonable or irrational.